 Frequently asked questions

-Find answers to the questions we get asked most often in the Department of Journalism Studies.
+Find answers to the questions we get asked most often in the School of Journalism, Media and Communication.

 - What are the entry requirements for the course?

 Our standard entry requirement is A Level grades ABB.
 In some years a limited number of places may be available through Clearing to impressive students who narrowly miss out on these grades, or who have achieved them after a lower prediction.

 Please see our equivalent grade requirements for qualifications other than A Level.

 If you're interested in the course but don't have regular qualifications (particularly if you're looking to join us as a mature student), then BA Journalism Studies with Foundation Year may be your best option.

 - Do you recommend any subjects for A Level, A/S Level or Highers?

 No. Our advice is to study what interests you, the subjects you find the most compelling.
 We want students with the ability to dig deep into a wide range of topics, but we do not need you to have begun already to explore journalism.
 Media studies is not an advantage.

 - Do I need any other qualifications?

 Spell accurately and use grammar correctly.
 Otherwise, no. The most important section of your application is the personal statement.
 It should state clearly why you want to study journalism and it should explain that you know something about the work of the central figure in journalism – the reporter.
 Try to gain some work experience in a newsroom.
 Often the best experience is gained in small weekly newspaper offices, but local radio, free newspapers and hospital radio can all give you some idea of the reporter's job.